Bobbi Fiedler: Congress

 In 1980, Fiedler ran as a Republican for Congress against Democrat James C. Corman, who had served 20 years in Congress and was the chairman of the Democratic Congressional Campaign Committee.
 Fiedler was an underdog, running against Corman in a district that was 62% Democratic, and with the incumbent next in line to be chairman of the United States House Committee on Ways and Means.
 The National Republican Congressional Committee targeted Corman, hoping not to defeat him, but to embarrass him.
 Desegregation busing was the central issue in the election between Fiedler and Corman, with some children being forced to ride a bus up to 50 miles away from home.
-Time reported on the campaign as follows: "Again the issue is local: busing that was ordered by the Supreme Court of California in 1977 to desegregate public schools in Los Angeles County.
+Time reported on the campaign as follows: "Again the issue is local: busing that was ordered by the Supreme Court of California in 1977 to desegregate public schools in Los Angeles County."

 Corman's campaign manager, Clint Reilly, later recalled that his candidate's position on racial integration drew heavy fire from Fiedler, whom he described as "the leader of LA's anti-busing movement."
 Reilly noted that the Republican Party raised more than a million dollars for Fiedler, and "the campaign was waged in the racially charged atmosphere of the San Fernando Valley."
-After a fierce campaign in which Corman was often picketed by anti-busing activists, the candidates entered election day in a dead heat in the polls, and Corman lost to Fiedler by 750 votes out of 200,000 cast (less than 0.4%).
+During the campaign, anti-busing activists frequently picketed Corman.
+Polls showed the race nearly tied before the election, and Corman lost to Fiedler by 750 votes out of 200,000 cast (less than 0.4%).
 Jimmy Carter publicly conceded the election to Ronald Reagan while the polls were still open in California.
 There were anecdotal reports of disgruntled Democrats leaving election day lines and going home rather than voting, thus potentially costing Corman the election.

 Fiedler was one of several Jewish women who have been elected to Congress from California; she was followed in 1982 by Barbara Boxer and in 1992 by Jane Harman.
 (The first woman elected from California was Mae Ella Nolan of San Francisco in 1923.)
 Fiedler considered herself an independent Republican, breaking with her party over her support for abortion rights and the Equal Rights Amendment.

 After her narrow victory in 1980, Fiedler was drawn into the same congressional district as Barry Goldwater Jr. When Goldwater decided to run instead for the U.S. Senate, Fiedler had only token opposition in the GOP primary and won an easy re-election later that year in the heavily Republican district.
 She defeated Democrat George Henry Margolis 71.8% to 24.1%.
 She won in another landslide in 1984, defeating Charlie Davis 72.3% to 25.9%.